Do I Need a MAST Permit to Work an Event?

 Can You Just Email Me a MAST Permit?

 At this time, the WSLCB does not allow providers to email MAST Permits.
-We really wish we could email permits because it would be far more convenient for everyone involved.
-For that reason, we are trying to work with the WSLCB to advocate for this.
+We really wish we could email permits because it would be far more convenient for everyone involved AND better for the environment 🌎!
+For those reasons, we are trying to work with the WSLCB to advocate for this.

 For other answers to questions about MAST Permits, please check out our Frequently Asked Questions page.